Aki Kurose Middle School Academy: Academic programs

 English as a second language is taught at the school.
 Spanish is taught as a foreign language.

 Spectrum students study at about one year above their grade level.
 The school also offers a rigorous honors program in all grade levels.
 Honors classes are offered in Language Arts, Reading and Math.

 Many students from Aki Kurose attend Rainier Beach High School or Franklin High School, which are nearby.

 Special Needs

 Aki Kurose Middle School offers special education services to about 100 of its students.
 They have 6 classes that offer modified curriculum, services for autistic students and/of self-containment for students with emotional/behavior disabilities.
-In the self-contained special education program, special needs students stay together in one class most of the day and receive individual help.
+In the self-contained special education program, students stay together in one class most of the day and receive individual help.

 Academic Performance

 Aki Kurose lags behind the Seattle Public Schools and Washington State averages in WASL testing.
 In 2008, 50.3% of 8th graders passed Reading, 51.5% passed Math and 47.9% passed Science.
 22.7% of students who were tested passed all three subjects.
 From 2005 to 2008, pass rates rose by an average of 2% to 5%.
 The school has failed to make Adequate Yearly Progress as defined by the federal No Child Left Behind Act for every student category in Math, and every category in Reading except Asian/Pacific Islanders and Hispanics.